Newly released transcript shows Jared Kushner misled Congress about a contact involving Russia

 In testimony last year before the House Judiciary Committee, Hope Hicks, a Trump campaign spokesperson, said she had made a false public statement about interactions between the Trump campaign and Russians in part due to information she received from Kushner.
 In November 2016, days after the election, Hicks, when asked by the Associated Press whether there had been contacts between the campaign and Russia, said “there was no communication between the campaign and any foreign entity during the campaign.”
 Mueller and media reports later revealed more than 100 contacts between the campaign and Russia alone.
 Hicks told the committee that she made her strikingly false claim after checking with campaign officials, including the president’s son-in-law.
 Kushner, who personally attended the infamous Trump Tower meeting in June 2016 between Trump campaign advisers and a Russian emissary offering dirt on Hillary Clinton, knew that there had been a contact between the campaign and a Russian go-between.

-More than three years later, as Trump tries to erase these lies and emissions from history, they are more important than ever.
+More than three years later, as Trump tries to erase these lies and omissions from history, they are more important than ever.

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.